tweag/nickel/doc/manual/correctness.md

 phase that can prevent a class of errors once and for all[1].
 In practice, you will often still get an error at the point you are trying to run a program.
-However, what the language can do is to vastly improve the troubleshooting xperience by providing:
+However, what the language can do is to vastly improve the troubleshooting experience by providing:

 1. An ergonomic way to express properties to check code and data against.
-2. Mechanisms to catch violiation as early as possible (e.g. before the code path is triggered).
+2. Mechanisms to catch violation as early as possible (e.g. before the code path is triggered).
-3. Informative error ssages .
+3. Informative error messages .

 ## Solutions

 One standard device for correctness is static typing.
 The static typing discipline brings in important benefits for large codebases of common applications.
-Nontheless, the case of an interpreted configuration language appears less clear-cut.
+But the case of an interpreted configuration language appears less clear-cut.

 For pure configuration code, which is mostly data, static typing is not as useful.
 First, a configuration is a terminating program run once on fixed